-Geothermal is often referred to as ground source energy because it is energy that comes from underground.
-It is used to heat and cool homes and buildings.
+Geothermal is often referred to as ground source heating and cooling because it uses the earth's natural temperatures to heat or cool homes and other buildings.
 Although geothermal systems need some electrical energy to run, they are very energy efficient because heat is moved rather than generated.
 Geothermal systems take advantage of the fact that the ground stays at a constant 55 degrees Fahrenheit anywhere from five to 12 feet below the surface.

 A study by the U.S. Environmental Protection Agency (EPA) found that geothermal systems have the lowest life-cycle cost of all heating and cooling systems.
-They have higher installation costs than conventional heating systems, but generally require less maintenance and repairs and can often last for generations.
+They have higher installation costs than conventional heating systems, but can often last for generations.

-When the weather is cold, water or a refrigerant heats up as it travels through the part of the loop buried underground.
+When the weather aboveground is cold, water or a refrigerant heats up as it travels through the part of the loop buried underground, absorbing that 55 degree heat.
 Once it gets back above ground, the water or refrigerant is transferred to a heat pump that warms it further and then transfers the heat to the building.
 The water or refrigerant cools down after its heat is transferred and is pumped back underground where the process is restarted.

 When the weather is hot, the heat pump can run in reverse.
 It cools the water or refrigerant and transfers the extra heat back into the ground.